-- 1. The field is not relevant for a specific type of contract/trade, for example: - settlement date field where the underlying is an index, - commodity underlying field in case of equity derivatives, - Domicile of the Counterparty in case of coverage by LEI. - 2.
-The field is relevant for a given type of contract/trade, however: - a. there is a legitimate reason why the actual value of this field is not being provided at the time the report is being submitted, or - b. none of the possible values provided for in the Annex of the Commission Implementing Regulation (EU) 1247/2012 for a given field apply to the specific trade (e.g. in the case of report submitted by the CCP, field No 7 in the Table 1 Counterparty Data).
+- 1. The field is not relevant for a specific type of contract/trade, for example: - commodity underlying field in case of equity derivatives, - Domicile of the Counterparty in case of coverage by LEI. - 2.
+The field is relevant for a given type of contract/trade, however: - a. there is a legitimate reason why the actual value of this field is not being provided at the time the report is being submitted, or - b. none of the possible values provided for in the Annex of the Commission Implementing Regulation (EU) No 1247/2012 for a given field apply to the specific trade.